BryanHogan/bryanhogan-blog-content/blog/south-korea-travel-guide.md

 You also have Myeong-dong directly to the east, a popular shopping area of Seoul that has become more of a tourist trap with highly overpriced meals recently.
 But its offering of street food in the evening is still enjoyable.

+**Seongsu.** (성수)
+Seongsu is another modern area of Seoul.
+It has many shops and cafes.
+There are also many pop-up stores.

-If I had to recommend 3 things for any tourist visiting Korea I'd say:
+If I had to recommend 3 singular things for any tourist visiting Korea I'd say:
 - Gyeognbokgung Palace / 경복궁 (<a href="https://naver.me/FLBKTWSB" target="_blank">Naver Maps</a>)
 - Namsan Seoul Tower / 남산서울타워 (<a href="https://naver.me/xlW10MyG" target="_blank">Naver Maps</a>)
 - Lotte World Tower / 롯데월드타워 (<a href="https://naver.me/55IrNwzn" target="_blank">Naver Maps</a>)